johnnonsoBetter/DevConsole/design-guide.md

 Clear UI Design Guide for Maximum Professional UI Development

-This guide transforms the LinkVybe Premium Design System V2 into a high-clarity, professional UI development manual specifically tailored for agent-focused applications.
+This guide transforms the Devconsole Premium Design System V2 into a high-clarity, professional UI development manual specifically tailored for agent-focused applications.

 ---